tc39/proposal-atomics-microwait/README.md

 ## Proposal

-I propose one new method on `Atomics` and a new overload of `Atomics.wait`.
+I propose one new method on `Atomics`.

 ### `Atomics.microwait`